sarmitamajumdar/guru-app/README.md

-# 🧘 GURU App – Connect.
+#GURU App – Connect.
 Care.
 Communicate.

 GURU is an inclusive mobile app designed to connect elderly individuals with companions, counselors, and safety services.
 Built with empathy, it features multilingual real-time chat, translation, SOS safety tools, and a clean, accessible interface.